wowitsjerome/user-manual/README.md

 ## Communication Preferences ⌨️

-1. Slack
+1. Slack (Slack Huddle if possible)
-2. Slack Huddle
+3. Discord
-3. Notion
+4. Notion
-4. Zoom
+5. Zoom
-5. Email
+6. Email
-6. Carrier Pigeon or Message in a Bottle
+7. Carrier Pigeon or Message in a Bottle

 ## How to give me feedback 🎙️